ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 - Full nodes enforce the consensus rules so they can’t be tricked into accepting blocks that don't follow them.
 This provides extra security in the network because if all the nodes were light nodes, which don't do full verification, validators could attack the network.
 - In case of an attack which overcomes the crypto-economic defenses of [proof-of-stake](/developers/docs/consensus-mechanisms/pos/#what-is-pos), a social recovery can be performed by full nodes choosing to follow the honest chain.
-- More nodes in the network result in a more diverse and robust network.
-This is the ultimate goal of decentralization, which enables censorship resistant and reliable system.
+- More nodes in the network result in a more diverse and robust network, the ultimate goal of decentralization, which enables a censorship-resistant and reliable system.
 - They provide access to blockchain data for lightweight clients that depend on it.
 In high peaks of usage, there need to be enough full nodes to help light nodes sync.
 Light nodes don't store the whole blockchain, instead they verify data via the [state roots in block headers](/developers/docs/blocks/#block-anatomy).
 They can request more information from blocks if they need it.

 If you run a full node, the whole Ethereum network benefits from it.